amitofsk/dandy/docs/Dandy.md

 - microcontr/analogToComputerCP.py
 - microcontr/analogToComputerArd.ino

 In this section, we'll detail how to send numerical data from a microcontroller to a computer and display the result in a GUI.
-In this section, the analog data will come from a potentiometer wired in to the microcontroller.
-However, you can directly replace that potentiometer with a [thermistor](https://www.digikey.com/en/products/detail/vishay-beyschlag-draloric-bc-components/NTCLE100E3333JB0/769418), [force sensor](https://www.digikey.com/en/products/detail/ohmite/FSR07BE/10127625), or other type of analog sensor.
+In this section, the data will come from a potentiometer wired in to the microcontroller.
+However, you can directly replace that potentiometer with an analog sensor such as a  [thermistor](https://www.digikey.com/en/products/detail/vishay-beyschlag-draloric-bc-components/NTCLE100E3333JB0/769418) or [force sensor](https://www.digikey.com/en/products/detail/ohmite/FSR07BE/10127625).

-### 8.1 DANDY widgets for analog inputs, no hardware
+### 8.1 DANDY widgets for displaying numerical data, no hardware

-The DANDY library contains multiple widgets designed to display analog input data.
+The DANDY library contains multiple widgets designed to display numerical data.
 In this section, we don't use any hardware.
 Instead, we just try out these widgets.

-#### 8.1.1 A first example, displaying one analog value
+#### 8.1.1 Displaying one numerical value

 Try out the example below.
 When you run it, you see a number of widgets.
 The `Label`, `Button`, and `Scale` widgets are built into Tkinter.
 The `SlideDisplay`, `DialDisplay`, `TricolorDisplay`, and `SimplePlotDisplay` widgets are from the DANDY library.
 <br><br>